PombertLab/A2GB/README.md

 ```

-#### Submitting ASN file to GenBank
+#### Submitting ASN files to GenBank
-Once the errors have been corrected, we must create a single SQN file (in ASN format) for data deposition in NCBI.
+Once the errors have been corrected, we must create a single SQN file (in ASN format) per genome for data deposition in NCBI.
 Again we can use [TBL2ASN](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) to do this, this time by specifying an output with the -o command line switch:

 ```Bash
 tbl2asn \